Rush Limboy here behind a golden EIB microphone and a brand new full week of broadcast excellence.

 Want to know why nobody's using his middle name, Hussein.

-We have learned in the Democrat Party that women are mad at men.
+We have learned in the Democrat Party that women are mad at men, white men, white liberal women, mad at white men for supporting the black guy.

 We haven't heard from the gay lesbian transgender movement.

-We don't know what they're thinking is.
+We don't know what their thinking is.

-Generally gay guys, they'll side with the candidate that's the more fashionable.
+Generally, gay guys, they'll side with the candidate that's the more fashionable.

 Hillary may have hurt herself with the bumblebee outfit.